This is the only Royal Icing Recipe and Easy Sugar Cookies Recipe you’ll ever need!

 - In a measuring cup, stir together the water, glycerin and extract.

 - Pour the mixture into the mixing bowl and beat on low speed until the wet and dry ingredients start to come together.

-- Transfer the royal icing to airtight containers, preferably glass containers.
+- Transfer the royal icing to an airtight container, preferably a glass container.
 If you use plastic containers make sure they have not been used to store anything else previously.
 The grease residue from foods will break the icing down.